fazlearefin/sysadm-scripts/README.md

 This script is useful when you want to check, for example, a bootable USB Disk you created for Ubuntu from a Ubuntu iso image is not corrupted.

+Note: you might need to run this script with `sudo` privileges otherwise it may not be able to read the USB disk device.

 ---

 ## update-vagrant-boxes.sh